fabio-d/minitel-native/rom-emulation/board_generic_diy/README.md

 ```

 Once built, connect the Pico's USB port to the computer while keeping the
-`BOOTSEL` button pressed, and a new virtual disk drive will appear to be
+`BOOTSEL` button pressed, and a new virtual disk drive will appear.
+Copy
-connected.
-Copy `build/rom-emulator-embedded.uf2` into it.
+`build/rom-emulator-embedded.uf2` into it.

-For details, refer to the [firmware's README](../firmware/README.md) file.
+For more details, refer to the [firmware's README](../firmware/README.md) file.

-## Power on sequence
+## Power-on sequence

 > [!CAUTION]
 > Do not power the Minitel unless the Pico is already powered from USB!
 > Similarly, do not disconnect the USB cable while the Minitel is still on.

 There are two reasons why the Minitel's 5 V rail (`VCC`) must NOT be connected
 to the Pico.
-One is that, unless an extra diode is added, the power from the USB
+First, unless an extra diode is added, the power from the USB bus
-bus would leak into the Minitel's logic board and back-feed into the Minitel's
+would leak into the Minitel's logic board and back-feed into the Minitel's own
-own power distribution system.
-The other one is that, even if we added the extra
+power distribution system.
+Second, even if we added the extra diode, there would
-diode, there would be no functional advantage in letting the Minitel power the
+be no functional advantage in letting the Minitel power the board.
-board.

 One might think that, if the Minitel powered the Pico and the Pico has been
 flashed with a ROM to emulate, the system could run standalone with our DIY